Learning English

 Learning English through real-life use

-Learning English becomes more effective when it feels useful in everyday life.
-Speaking to colleagues.
+Learning English becomes more effective when it feels useful in everyday life-speaking with colleagues.
 Understanding instructions.
 Taking part in conversations.
-These moments strengthen confidence more than isolated grammar practice alone.
+These moments build confidence more than isolated grammar practice alone.
 Research in adult education shows that frequent exposure helps people remember better.
 Studying regularly yields better results than studying with great effort on rare occasions.
-Listening comes first.
-Speaking occurs as a natural process.
-Mistakes remain part of the process.
+Listening comes first; speaking develops naturally, and mistakes are part of the process.

 English speaking countries